MicrosoftDocs/azure-devops-docs/docs/organizations/settings/about-settings.md

 ## Team administrator role and managing teams

 Team administrators are tasked with configuring team resources which mostly correspond to Agile tools and dashboards.
-To configure team resources, you must be added as a [team administrator for the specific team](../../work/scale/add-team-administrator.md), or be a member of the Project Administrators or Project Collection Administrators groups.
+To configure team resources, you must be added as a [team administrator for the specific team](../../organizations/settings/add-team-administrator.md), or be a member of the Project Administrators or Project Collection Administrators groups.

-For a complete overview of all team assets that you can configure, see [Manage team assets](../../work/scale/manage-team-assets.md).
+For a complete overview of all Agile tools that you can configure, see [Configure team settings](configure-team-settings.md).

 <table>